See how thymol blue reacts to changes in pH!

 - Substances in non-reclosable packaging should be used up (completely) during the course of one experiment, i.e. after opening the package.

 FAQ and troubleshooting

 You can use various water-soluble substances of varying acidity to create patterns just like in our experiment.
-For example, a solution of regular baking powder has an alkaline pH (in other words, the solution is basic).
-When making this solution, use hot water to help the baking powder dissolve more easily.
+For example, a solution of regular baking soda has an alkaline pH (i.e. the solution is basic).
+When making this solution, use hot water to help the baking soda dissolve more easily.

 You can also use smelling salts which, when dissolved in water, form an ammonia solution, which is also a basic medium.
-However, this solution exudes an aggressive odor, so it’s best to work with them in the open air or in a well-ventilated area.
+However, this solution exudes an aggressive odor, so it’s best to work with it in a well-ventilated area or even outside.

-Meanwhile, you can use solutions of citric or acetic acid to serve as your acidic medium.
+Meanwhile, you can use solutions of citric or acetic acid or add some lemon juice to serve as acidic media.